ecmwf/anemoi-plugins/docs/index.rst

 ###########################################

 The *Anemoi* packages can be extended with plugins.
-This documentation provides examples of how to create plugins. *Anemoi* relies on Python's standard plugin system, based on the importlib.metadata_ module.
+This documentation provides examples of how to create plugins.

 The following packages can be extended with plugins: